-The Centre was formed by a consortium of eight Australian universities led by University of Tasmania, University of NSW and Australian National University.
-Other Australian University partners are The University of Western Australia, Curtin University, The University of Melbourne, the University of Canberra, and the University of South Australia.
-The Centre is formally partnered with 30 outstanding international and national organisations including CSIRO, the Australian Antarctic Division, and Geoscience Australia
+The Centre is formed by a consortium of seven Australian universities led by University of Tasmania, University of NSW and Australian National University.
+Other Australian University partners are The University of Western Australia, Curtin University, The University of Melbourne, and the University of Canberra.
+The Centre is formally partnered with 30 international and national organisations including CSIRO, the Australian Antarctic Division, and Geoscience Australia.

 University of Tasmania

 The University of Tasmania (UTas) team will have a major focus on field and remote sensing observations, as well as ecosystem modelling.
 UTas will bring expertise specifically in Antarctic geology and geophysics, physical and biogeochemical oceanography, paleoceanography, and marine and benthic ecology.
 Researchers will use a combination of traditional and innovative observing platforms to contribute to all three research programs of ACEAS.
 UTas researchers will make use of laboratory and remote sensing data as well participate in the Denman, Bunger Hills and Marginal Ice Zone campaigns to deliver new field observations.

 The Research School of Earth Sciences (RSES) at ANU brings expertise in Antarctic paleoclimate, Southern Ocean paleoceanography, marine geochemistry, ocean modelling and remote sensing of the East Antarctic ice sheet.
 The RSES research team will contribute to all three research programs of ACEAS, including model development and marine and terrestrial field campaigns.